-If you read my previous post on IMF last month, you'll already know that unlike its finance focussed namesake, the Interoperable Master Format (IMF) is in fact designed to improve our lives: it's is a new SMPTE file format designed to create a single - standardized - master bundle for distribution of versioned content between businesses into multiple territories:
+If you read my previous post on IMF, you’ll already know that unlike its finance focussed namesake, the Interoperable Master Format (IMF) is in fact designed to improve our lives: it is a new SMPTE file format designed to create a single – standardized – master bundle for distribution of versioned content between businesses into multiple territories:

 The content creation workflow is currently very unwieldy with multiple incompatible processes, all using different technology.
 IMF’s goal is to streamline this and have a common set of processing and rules that take us from the director’s vision for the film, to the manufacture and distribution of cinema variants, film variants, and versions for other distribution channels such as television and the internet.
 In simple terms: creative operations in the hands of capable people; dull and repetitive tasks automated using IMF processes.

 IMF provides the specification to separate the content into various ingredients or components (namely, MXF media files), a number of ‘recipes’ (Composition Play Lists, or CPLs) and a selection of instructions (or Output Program Lists, or OPLs) appropriate for each of those audiences.

 The ingredients – different versions of scenes, clips to be used in trailers and promotions, language tracks and so on – will exist as separate AS02 media files inside an IMF bundle.
 So content needs to be captured, ingested and transcoded where necessary.

 The CPL – the recipe – will be created for each version as an editing process, although some of this is likely to be automated.

 The OPL – the delivery instructions – will be standardized: there will be rules on what formats are required for each territory and customer.